-The 2021 Bartol Foundation Teaching Artist Micro-Grants will make grants of $500 to help teaching artists complete community-based arts education projects that are underway and/or to support their own professional development during the Coronavirus pandemic and uprisings against systemic racism.
+As part of its support for teaching artists, the Bartol Foundation makes Teaching Artist Micro-Grant awards of $500 to help teaching artists complete community-based arts education projects that are underway and/or to support their own professional development during the Coronavirus pandemic and uprisings against systemic racism.

-In the midst of COVID-19 we understand that teaching artists may require support as they pivot to present community programs virtually, with expenses that may include, for example, technical equipment or broadband access.
+In the midst of the continuing COVID-19 pandemic, we understand that some teaching artists are engaged in projects that engages their community, either virtually or in-person.
+Teaching artists may also require support as they pivot to present community programs virtually, with expenses that may include, for example, technical equipment or broadband access.
 Other teaching artists may use this time to strengthen their teaching artist practice, for example, by designing curriculum or building out their web presence.

 If you are asking for support for your own professional development, you must demonstrate how this will position you to strengthen your teaching practice during and/or after the COVID-19 pandemic.

-For 2021, we are waiving the requirement that teaching artists identify and confirm a community host site, although this will continue to be an optional part of the application.
+For 2022, teaching artists are no longer required identify and confirm a community host site, although this will continue to be an optional part of the application.

 The project, either in the community or for a teaching artists’ own teaching practice, must be urgent and timely.
-Funds must be expended by June 30, 2021.
+Funds must be expended within three months of the grant award.

 Note that the online application will close at exactly 5:00 pm even if you are in the middle of completing your application so don’t wait until the last minute!
 You can save a draft of your application and return to complete it.
 We suggest uploading your attachments first since that is the part that is most likely to cause delays in completing your application.